cyrussimper/archive_tools/ead/README.md

 Contributions are welcome!
 Please fork the repository, make your changes, and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

-### License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ### Contact

-For questions or feedback, please contact [Your Name] at [Your Email].
+For questions or feedback, please contact Cyrus Simper via LinkedIn.

-Happy Archiving!